Jade Rollers And Gua Sha Stones – Are They A Swizz Or A Must-Have?

 We speak to the experts to find out!

 View this post on Instagram

-We know, we know.
-We’re not supposed to be touching our faces right now.
-But isn’t it just the time for a relaxing facial massage?
+We know, we know, we’re not supposed to be touching our faces in the middle of a pandemic, but isn’t it just the time for a relaxing facial massage?
 The practice has been a huge trend in skincare for the last few months, with ancient tools like jade rollers and gua she stones sitting alongside more hi-tech innovations like the NuFACE, a beauty guru fave that zaps the skin with electrical ‘microcurrents’.
 Oh yeah, that’s really a thing now.

 If this all smells a bit like a swizz to you, we wouldn’t be surprised, but experts agree that a regular facial massage has genuine benefits for the skin.
 Sarah Flood, senior skin and laser aesthetician at Dublin’s South William Clinic & Spa (southwilliamspa.com), is a big fan of the jade roller herself.
 “We need to exercise the muscles in the face, and tools like jade rollers are great because they stimulate circulation, help with lymphatic drainage, and increase product penetration into the skin,” she tells STELLAR.

 ‘Lymphatic drainage’ is mentioned a lot in skin and body care – it’s a massage technique that encourages the lymph fluids (which transport nutrients and oxygen to the cells) to flow around the body, reducing water retention and in turn, puffiness and swelling.
 The jade roller is your tool of choice for a lymphatic drainage massage – the flat stone of the gua sha, meanwhile, relieves tension in the facial muscles, like a little foam roller for your skin.